PhilipLGeLinas/Solid-Works/README.md

 # SolidWorks
-A collection of my own CAD projects
+A collection of CAD and parametric modeling projects